Guide to Yosemite Elopement

 Best Photo Elopement Locations in Yosemite

 Taft Point: An epic location you must have seen on social media.
 Now it’s a popular Yosemite eloping spot for a reason.
-Before deciding on eloping here make sure to check current road conditions, as this spot has been limited to hiking in 2022 and the road reopened in July 2023.
+Before deciding on eloping here make sure to check current road conditions, as this spot is not accessible by car Nov-April.

 Glacier Point: What is great about Glacier Point is that you can just pull up, park, and walk to the scenic half-dome canyon view.
-This is a highly popular site for wedding ceremonies and elopements.
+This is a very popular site for wedding ceremonies and elopements.
+Glacier Point is a great spot for the perfect view of Half Dome from the top of a cliff.
+Sunrise is a really popular time to come here, as the sun rises right over Glacier Point and creates magical light for photos.

 Yosemite Valley Chapel: If you prefer a more traditional setting, the Yosemite Valley Chapel is a beautiful historic chapel surrounded by towering trees.
 It provides a serene and intimate space for your elopement.